Wednesday, November 30, 2016

 But why did the Times' editor resurrect the term "Council of State." when King Edward VIII is in good health.
 The answer came this afternoon when the British government and the opposition in the Commons "agreed to stand together" in case of a struggle between the king and the Cabinet "should come to a head."

-This remains merely an understanding between Atlee and the Prime Minister, ans a constitutional crisis remains a fairly remote contingency."
+This remains merely an understanding between Atlee and the Prime Minister, and a constitutional crisis remains a fairly remote contingency."

-It is understood that Labour Party members in Parliament, as well as members of the trade union, are fond of the king, and are not concerned about his friendship with Mrs. Simpson.
+It is understood that Labour Party members in Parliament and trade union members are fond of the king, and are not concerned about his friendship with Mrs. Simpson.

 But there are other Labour supporters in England and especially in Scotland -- in the Methodist, Congregationalist, and Presbyterian chapels -- where there is concern about the "spectacle" of a twice divorced queen.